canonical/vanilla-framework/templates/docs/patterns/logo-section/index.md

 View example of the logo section pattern with line breaks
 </a></div>

+## Deprecated title element

+<span class="p-status-label--negative">Deprecated</span> The title element within logo section `p-logo-section__title` is deprecated and should not be used.
+Instead, if needed, use a heading element of an appropriate level based on the context of the page.

 ## Import

 To import just this component into your project, copy the snippet below and include it in your main Sass file.